This article contains the following information about Symphony Splash:

 What to Expect at Symphony Splash

-In the afternoon, hours before the main show begins, crowds wander up Government Street to check out the shops, others check out the Night Market, others stroll around the Inner Harbour and others simply enjoy the views and chat with their friends.
+In the lead-up to the main festivities, crowds wander up Government Street to check out the shops.
+Other ways to pass the time are a visit to the Night Market or a stroll around the Inner Harbour.
+Some event-goers simply enjoy the views and chat with their friends.

 By about 7:00 pm Victoria’s Inner Harbour is packed!
-Every inch of empty lawn space has been filled and crowds line the waterfront.
+Every inch of empty lawn space is and crowds line the waterfront.
 At 7:30 the music begins.

 The concert by the Victoria Symphony Orchestra is wonderful!
 It’s a fabulous orchestra and the setting is beautiful.
 The music goes on for a couple of hours and then the fireworks begin.
-Fireworks are always fun to watch.
-They are especially nice when accompanied by music, and exceptional when accompanied by live music performed by a professional orchestra.
+Fireworks are especially nice when accompanied by music, and exceptional when accompanied by live music performed by a professional orchestra.

 Lasting for only about three or so minutes, the fireworks at Symphony Splash are beautiful, but short.
 They make a wonderful ending to an exceptional day of music and family-friendly activities.